dcdpr/did-btcr2/chapters/CRUD-Operations.md

   is one less than the targetVersionId.
 If the ::Contemporary DID Document:: is equal to or less than the targetVersionId, then the ::Unsecured BTCR2 Update:: must be the same as the previously applied ::BTCR2 Update::.
-If the targetVersionId is greater than one plus the contemporary document’s versionId, then a LATE_PUBLISHING error must be raised.
+If the targetVersionId is greater than one plus the Contemporary DID Document’s versionId, then a LATE_PUBLISHING error must be raised.
 * sourceHash: A base64 encoded SHA256 hash of the canonicalized DID document that the patch must be applied to.
 The DID document must be canonicalized